vargiuscuola/vs-bash-std-library/REFERENCE-lock.md

 ## lock_release()

-Release lock if current process own it
+Release lock if current process own it.

 ### Aliases